The NICE Collaborating Centre for Social Care developed 11 social care guidelines using NICE's methods and processes.

 - Transition from children’s to adults’ services for young people using health or social care services

 - Care and support of older people with learning disabilities

 - Service model for people with learning disabilities and challenging behaviour

-The NCCSC sets up guideline committees to look at the evidence available, comment on the draft guidance and make recommendations.
-The committees also advise on how best to share the guidance and support implementation.
+The NCCSC set up guideline committees to look at the evidence available, comment on the draft guidance and make recommendations.
+The committees also advised on how best to share the guidance and support implementation.

-Committee members include people who use, manage, deliver and commission care and support services.
+Committee members included people who use, manage, deliver and commission care and support services.